RaoulSchaffranek/MVar/docs/docs/README.md

 ### `MVar.prototype.swap`

-Take a value from a MVar, put a new value into the MVar and return the old value wrapped in a promise.
+Take a value from an MVar, put a new value into the MVar and return the old value wrapped in a promise.

 If the MVar is empty, the promise resolves once the MVar becomes full.
 If the MVar is full, the returned promise resolves synchronously